Choose your country to see the products for your location

 Clinical background

 CHEK2, ATM and TP53 all play important roles in DNA damage repair.
-A defect in one of these genes can lead to an increased risk of tumour formation.
-For breast cancer, autosomal dominant mutations in the genes BRCA1 and BRCA2 are the most frequent cause, followed by mutations in CHEK2, ATM and PALB2, though with a much lower frequency (Buys et al. 2017).
-Mutations in CHEK2 may also increase the risk of developing colorectal cancer (Xiang et al. 2011) and other cancers, including prostate cancer (Cybulski et al. 2006).
-Mutations in CHEK2, and the c.1100delC mutation in particular, have also been suggested as an underlying cause of Li-Fraumeni syndrome (LFS) type 2.
-Moreover, a deletion in CHEK2 was found in a patient fulfilling Li-Fraumeni-Like (LFL) criteria (Ruijs et al. 2009).
-Researchers are uncertain whether CHEK2 mutations actually cause LFS or are merely associated with an increased risk of several types of cancer, including cancers seen in LFS.
+Pathogenic variants in these genes can increase cancer risk.
+For hereditary breast cancer, autosomal dominant variants in BRCA1 and BRCA2 are the most common high-penetrance causes, followed by moderate-risk genes including CHEK2, ATM and PALB2 (Buys et al. 2017).
+Pathogenic variants in CHEK2 may also increase the risk of developing colorectal cancer (Xiang et al. 2011) and other cancers, including prostate cancer (Cybulski et al. 2006).
+Pathogenic variants in CHEK2, particularly c.1100delC, result in a cancer predisposition syndrome now referred to as CHEK2-related cancer predisposition, or Tumor Predisposition Syndrome 4 (Hanson et al. 2023).
+CHEK2 carriers have an increased risk of cancers of the breast, prostate, colon, and kidney.
 For more information: https://omim.org/entry/609265.

 CHEK2 exons 11-15 share a high sequence homology with several CHEK2 pseudogenes, which can result in a pseudogene-mediated gene conversion (Pan et al. 2017).

-Autosomal dominant mutations in ATM are linked to an increased risk of cancer, with breast cancer in particular (see Table 1).
-Autosomal recessive mutations of ATM cause Ataxia-Telangiectasia, which is characterized by progressive cerebellar ataxia, telangiectases, and a predisposition to malignancy, particularly leukaemia and lymphoma.
+Autosomal dominant pathogenic variants in ATM are linked to an increased risk of cancer, with breast cancer in particular.
+Autosomal recessive pathogenic variants in ATM cause Ataxia-Telangiectasia, which is characterized by progressive cerebellar ataxia, telangiectases, and a predisposition to malignancy, particularly leukaemia and lymphoma.
 For more information: https://www.ncbi.nlm.nih.gov/books/NBK26468/.

-Autosomal dominant TP53 mutations result in LFS.
+Autosomal dominant pathogenic variants in TP53 result in LFS.
 The most common types of tumours in LFS are soft tissue sarcomas and osteosarcomas, pre-menopausal breast cancer, brain tumours, leukaemia, and adrenocortical carcinoma.
-Families presenting incomplete features of LFS are referred to as having LFL, and around 20-40% of these patients have a germline mutation in TP53 (Ruijs et al. 2010).
+Families presenting incomplete features of LFS are referred to as having LFL, and around 20-40% of these patients have a germline pathogenic variant in TP53 (Ruijs et al. 2010).
 More information on LFS: https://www.ncbi.nlm.nih.gov/books/NBK1311/.

 Regulatory status

-SALSA MLPA Probemix P190 CHEK2 is CE-marked for in vitro diagnostic (IVD) use.
-This assay has also been registered for IVD use in Israel.
+SALSA MLPA Probemix P190 CHEK2 is CE-marked under the IVDR for in vitro diagnostic (IVD) use in Europe.
+This assay is also registered for IVD use in Israel.

 This assay is for research use only (RUO) in all other territories.